Sierra Designs Cloud 800 - Women's Review

 This bag does not have any down fill in the back torso panel with the logic being that the down would be compressed under your weight rendering it useless, so make sure you have a warm sleeping pad to insulate you from the ground.
 There is extra down around the foot box of the Cloud that we appreciate.

 For an 800-fill down sleeping bag, the Cloud is a great value.
 Many other options on the market range to almost double the Cloud's price!
 While there are other products that offer a similar price to the Cloud, none match the level of performance offered.
 It deserves our Best Buy award for the unbeatable balance of performance and cost that it offers.
 It's designed for use on many camping trips for many years to come, whether you're hanging out on a portaledge or sipping cocoa on the John Muir Trail.

-The Sierra Designs Cloud 800 is a top competitor, slightly behind our top two choices, but significantly less expensive than both.
-It is constructed with super high-quality materials that make it lightweight and super comfortable.
+The Sierra Designs Cloud 800 is a top competitor, it's ratings are slightly below the most high-end products we tested, but at a significantly lower price tag.
+It is constructed with high-quality materials that make it lightweight and super comfortable.
 The best part?
 It's sold at a reasonable price.
 We commend Sierra Designs for their efforts in making a relatively affordable bag for female backpackers without cutting corners.
-This is why it wins our Best Buy award!
+This is why it wins our Best Buy Award.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More